2026 Baden-Württemberg state election: Manuel Hagel (CDU)

-Manuel Hagel, the 37-year-old CDU state and parliamentary group leader, was nominated as the CDU’s lead candidate for the 2026 Baden-Württemberg state election with 93.8 percent of the vote at the party’s congress in Stuttgart on 19 May 2025.
-Born in Ehingen, Hagel, a trained business economist and family man, aims to become the next Minister-President, succeeding the Green Party’s Winfried Kretschmann, by emphasizing a “new bourgeois center” that prioritizes practical governance and economic vitality.
-Despite his lower public recognition—only 20 percent of voters know him compared to 79 percent for his Green rival Cem Özdemir—Hagel remains optimistic, supported by Federal Chancellor Friedrich Merz, who sees him as a strong leader for Baden-Württemberg’s industry-heavy economy.
-The CDU holds a consistent lead in polls with 26-33 percent support compared to the Greens’ 20-27 percent, bolstered by the party’s perceived competence in economic and security issues.
+Manuel Hagel, the 37-year-old CDU state and parliamentary group leader, was nominated as the CDU’s lead candidate for the 2026 Baden-Württemberg state election with 93.8 per cent of the vote at the party’s congress in Stuttgart on 19 May 2025.
+Born in Ehingen, Hagel, a trained business economist and family man, aimed to become the next Minister-President, succeeding the Green Party's Winfried Kretschmann, by emphasising a "new bourgeois centre" that would prioritise practical governance and economic vitality.
+Despite his lower public recognition—only 20 per cent of voters knew him compared to 79 per cent for his Green rival Cem Özdemir—Hagel remained optimistic, supported by Federal Chancellor Friedrich Merz, who saw him as a strong leader for Baden-Württemberg's industry-heavy economy.
+The CDU held a consistent lead in polls with 26–33 per cent support compared to the Greens' 20–27 per cent, bolstered by the party's perceived competence in economic and security issues.

-Hagel’s policy platform focuses on modernizing the state through bureaucratic streamlining and economic innovation.
+Hagel's policy platform focuses on modernising the state through bureaucratic streamlining and economic innovation.
 During a visit to Holzbau Schmäh in Meersburg, he endorsed reducing bureaucratic hurdles, such as lengthy approval processes for heritage conservation, and advocated for free master craftsman and technician training, as well as dual education models combining vocational training with academic qualifications.
-In a summer interview, he proposed a leaner state administration by introducing sunset clauses for regulations and reforming social welfare systems like the Citizen’s Income to prioritize work reintegration.
-Hagel emphasizes affordable energy as critical for industry, supporting lower electricity taxes and gas power plants to ensure supply security.
-He positions the CDU as a party of “modern conservatism,” rooted in Christian values, social market economy, and a liberal society, while firmly rejecting cooperation with the AfD, which he criticizes for its regressive views and threat to Baden-Württemberg’s prosperity.
-Hagel also faced controversy over using the phrase “environmental protection is homeland protection,” criticized by the Left Party as a right-wing slogan, though the CDU dismissed this as a campaign tactic, affirming Hagel’s stance against extremism.
-Despite his youth, only 10 percent of voters see his age as a drawback, with 42 percent viewing it positively, and Hagel aims to leverage his energetic campaign, including a statewide summer tour, to close the recognition gap with Özdemir.
+In a summer interview, he proposed a leaner state administration by introducing sunset clauses for regulations and reforming social welfare systems like the Citizen's Income to prioritise work reintegration.
+Hagel emphasised affordable energy as critical for industry, supporting lower electricity taxes and gas power plants to ensure supply security.
+He positioned the CDU as a party of "modern conservatism", rooted in Christian values, social market economy, and a liberal society, while firmly rejecting cooperation with the AfD, which he criticised for its regressive views and threat to Baden-Württemberg's prosperity.
+Hagel also faced controversy over using the phrase "environmental protection is homeland protection", criticised by The Left Party as a right-wing populist slogan, although the CDU dismissed this as a campaign tactic, affirming Hagel's stance against extremism.
+Despite his youth, only 10 per cent of voters saw his age as a drawback, with 42 per cent viewing it positively, and Hagel aimed to leverage his energetic campaign, including a statewide summer tour, to close the recognition gap with Özdemir.